rachardv/menview/README.md

 Resources Used & Attribution
 ============================

-Dockerization of the Angular layer uses the following tutorial and modifies code provided by [Michael Herman](https://mherman.org/blog/dockerizing-an-angular-app/).
+Dockerization of the Angular layer uses the following tutorial and modifies code provided by [Michael Herman](https://mherman.org/blog/dockerizing-an-angular-app/) (development) and [Aslan Vatsaev](https://dev.to/avatsaev/create-efficient-angular-docker-images-with-multi-stage-builds-1f3n) (production).

 Template code for authentication services and back-end integration is originally written by [Jason Watmore](https://jasonwatmore.com/post/2019/06/10/angular-8-user-registration-and-login-example-tutorial).
 The project repository can be cloned from [here](https://github.com/cornflourblue/angular-8-registration-login-example).